Vigneshbbaskaran/learning/README.md

 # KM40BESD01

 # EMBEDDED C
+# 10th APRIL 2021

+## Write your own implementation of the below C Library functions using Keil Simulator.
+1.	atoi() – asci to integer
+2.	itoa() – integer to ascii
+3.	strlen – string length
+4.	strrev – string reverse
+5.	strcpy – string copy
+6.	strcmp – string comparison
+7.	strcat – string concatenation (append source string at the end of destination  string)
+8.	strchr – find the index of first occurrence of a character in a string
+9.	strstr –find the index of first occurrence of a substring in a string
+10.	strreplace- replace a substring with another substring of same length in a string.

+# 8th APRIL 2021
 ## Debug the below programs using gdb.
 ### Control statements
 1. gdb_sample.c: class room example program, attached this mail.
 2. % grading with % as float.